 in Federal and State Undertakings

-Notice: Registration for April 21, 2017 Environmental Review Consultant Workshop
+New: Slides from the April 21, 2017 Environmental Review Consultant Workshop

 State Review for Historic Properties.
 A Powerpoint presentation by Renee Gledhill-Earley to the 31st Annual State Construction Conference, Raleigh, March 22, 2012.
 The presentation explains the process of compliance with the North Carolina State Environmental Policy Act (SEPA) and General Statute 121-12(a).

 Report Standards for Historic Structure Survey Reports/Determinations of Eligibility/ Section 106/110 Compliance Reports in North Carolina

 As of January 1, 2016 the Environmental Review branch is requiring GIS data for all reports submitted to fulfill the requirements for identification and evaluation of properties as part of the Section 106 process.
 Learn about this requirement and other updated report standards.
 CDBG Project Historical Evaluation Request for Entitlement and Non-Entitlement Cities

 View a list of past Historic Structure Survey Reports submitted for Section 106 review.

 Cell Tower Review Application Form

 Borrow Pit / Waste Area Information Form

 Visitation Policy for using files and maps at the Survey and Planning Branch of the State Historic Preservation Office.